 A good survey begins with an introduction, because it "sets the stage" for the person taking the survey.

 Choose the title of your survey carefully to catch your audience’s attention.
-The title should state the purpose of the survey, but feel free to add some wordplay or lighthearted humor to encourage people to click on the survey.
+The title should state the purpose of the survey, but feel free to add some wordplay or lighthearted humor to encourage people to click and follow-through.

 In the survey description, you can explain the context for the survey, and why the responses are important to the nonprofit.

-Add a deadline to inform the procrastinators when the last date they can fill out the survey!
+Add a deadline to inform the procrastinators when the last date they can fill out.

 Finally, give an estimated length of time required to complete it.